PatrickWWWANG/Leetcode/Review (2nd).md

 ### 496 Next Greater Element I
 Use an array of size = len(nums2), and a monotonic decreasing stack, to store the next greater element for each element in nums2.
 Also, maintain a dictionary to map elements to indexes in nums2.
 Then, simply output the next greater element in nums2 for nums1 elements using the dictionary and the helper array.

+### 503 Next Greater Element II
+Same as 739.
+Since we have circular integer array in this problem, we simply make nums = nums * 2, and in for loop only update result array when the pop index is in range of length of original nums array.